Trudy Young

-Trudy Young (born January 1, 1950) is a Canadian actress.
+Trudy Young (born 1 January 1950) is a Canadian actress.

 Born in Ontario, Canada, her career began in 1963 with appearances on CBC's Time of Your Life.
-She became a regular host of Razzle Dazzle in 1965 while attending school at Alderwood Collegiate.
+She became a regular host of Razzle Dazzle in 1965 while attending school at Alderwood Collegiate Institute.

 She appeared in films throughout the 1970s and 1980s such as Face-Off (1971).
-In 1979 Young was hired to supply the voice of the groupie on the track "One of My Turns" from Pink Floyd's album The Wall.
-She was nominated as best supporting actress in the 4th Genie Awards for her role in the film Melanie (1982).
+In 1979, she was hired to supply the voice of the groupie on the track "One of My Turns" from Pink Floyd's album The Wall.
+She was nominated as best supporting actress in the 4th Genie Awards for her role in the film Melanie (1982), which was her last known acting credit.